Whereiswald0/SQL-project/starting_with_data.md

-Question 1: Over which dates were orders placed.
+Question 1: Over which dates were orders placed?
+Which months?

 SQL Queries: